freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-data-analysis-with-python/data-analysis-with-python-projects/demographic-data-analyzer.md

 Use the starter code in the file `demographic_data_analyzer`.
 Update the code so all variables set to "None" are set to the appropriate calculation or code.
 Round all decimals to the nearest tenth.

-Unit tests are written for you under `test_module.py`.

 ## Development

-For development, you can use `main.py` to test your functions.
-Just run the command `python main.py` in the console to run the `main.py` file.
+Write your code in `demographic_data_analyzer.py`.
+For development, you can use `main.py` to test your code.

 ## Testing

+The unit tests for this project are in `test_module.py`.
 We imported the tests from `test_module.py` to `main.py` for your convenience.
-The tests will run automatically whenever you run the command `python main.py` in the console.

 ## Submitting